Skip to main content

 • High toughness

-Advantages of carbide tools
+Advantages of carbide tooling

 High wear resistance